larrytheliquid/generic-reuse/ArtifactOverview.md

 "(cedille navi)".
 The file passed type checking if pressing `r` results in the message "No errors." at the bottom of the file buffer.

-This is all that is required to evaluate our artifact, for each file described in Parts 2 and 3.
+This is all that is required to evaluate our artifact.
+The subsequent parts go over particular files and contained definitions in detail.
+However, our artifact can be considerd successfully evaluated if `M-s`, then `r` results in "No errors." for the file `code/Everything.ced`, which imports all the more specific files.

 If you feel more adventurous, feel free to press `h` to enter Cedille's help mode, then click "cedille mode commands" to learn how to navigate the code's AST, and display the context (`c`) and goal (`i`) once focusing on a particular node (by